Chromium & Copper

 Copper works synergistically with potassium and calcium, so when patients do exhibit low copper levels,

 then calcium and potassium are frequently on the low side as well.
-Taking a 3 mg copper pill for one to two
+Supplementing 3 mg of copper for one to

-weeks, or less, is all that is needed for an adult to normalize any copper deficiency, and then it should be
+two weeks, or less, is all that is needed for an adult to normalize any copper deficiency, but then it should be

-multi-mineral formulations containing more than 1 mg of copper.
+mineral formulations containing either iron (which also causes weight gain), or more than 0.5 mg of copper.

 2015 Dietary Reference Intake (DRI) - Recommended Dietary Allowance / Intake (RDA / RDI) for